skompc/FreeLiberatorDx2/README.md

 Run the game!

 # If You Use An Android Emulator:
-Install the modded apk onto the emulator (methods vary)
+~~Install the modded apk onto the emulator~~ The Server now supports the original APK with mitm patches.
+Install that instead! (methods vary)

 Run "adb devices"